JStumpp/awesome-android/readme.md

 - [EasyIntro](https://github.com/meNESS/EasyIntro) - The flexible, easy to use, all in one app intro library for your Android project.
 - [Material-Calendar-View](https://github.com/BlackBoxVision/material-calendar-view) - Material Design Calendar compatible with API 8+
 - [CrunchyCalendar](https://github.com/CleverPumpkin/CrunchyCalendar) - A material calendar widget with infinite scrolling, date range selection and color customization.
+- [SmoothOverscrollableScrollView](https://github.com/vovaksenov99/OverscrollableScrollView) - Small custom view with smooth overscroll.
+You can add header with scale background
 - [SectionedRecyclerViewAdapter](https://github.com/luizgrp/SectionedRecyclerViewAdapter) - An Adapter that allows a RecyclerView to be split into Sections with headers and/or footers.
 - [DragListView](https://github.com/woxblom/DragListView) - Drag and drop to reorder items in a list, grid or board.
 - [Animated Expanding ListView](https://github.com/LeonardoCardoso/Animated-Expanding-ListView) - Animated Expanding ListView provides a fancy animation on expanding or collapsing the content of a listview item.